Installing Buildkite Agent on Red Hat Enterprise Linux, CentOS, and Amazon Linux

 Installation

-Firstly, add our yum repository for your architecture (run uname -m to find your system's arch).
-The default version of the agent is stable, but you can get the beta version by using unstable instead of stable in the following command, or the agent built from the main branch of the repository by using experimental instead of stable.
+The default version of the agent is stable.
+You can get the beta version by using unstable instead of stable or the experimental version by using experimental instead of stable in the installation commands that follow.

 For 64-bit (x86_64):